 ALL TIME IS YOUR TIME | Intuitive Consulting

 If you’re interested in learning more about my intuitive consulting services, click here.
 If you’re here to take back your time, read on my smarty friend.

 I have always had an unusual relationship with time.
 The best description of how I view time comes from Gay Hendricks in his book The Big Leap.
 In this book he talks about Einstein time vs. Newtonian time.
-It is a fascinating read, and we’ll summarize it here.
+It is a fascinating read, and I’ll summarize it here.

 The basic premise is this: YOU are where time comes from.